Image Generation with Supervised Selection Based on Multimodal Features for Semantic Communications: Introduction

-On the other hand, generative artificial intelligence (GAI) has garnered significant attention for advancing SemCom systems due to its ability to generate and interpret contextually rich content intelligently \cite{EnhancingSC}.
-Recent studies highlight GAI's integration into SemCom to address challenges like noise mitigation, data compression, and transmission efficiency \cite{GANSC,CCDM,DiffusionSC,MMSC,GAIATA}.
+On the other hand, generative artificial intelligence (GAI) has garnered significant attention for advancing SemCom systems due to its ability to generate and interpret contextually rich content intelligently.
+Recent studies highlight GAI's integration into SemCom to address challenges like noise mitigation, data compression, and transmission efficiency \cite{GANSC,CCDM,DiffusionSC,MMSC,NLJSCNSC}.
+Recent studies have also begun addressing semantic communication under considerations of privacy preservation, information bottleneck theory, and trustworthiness of GAI-driven systems.
+For instance, \cite{PrivacySC} proposes a privacy-aware semantic framework for task-oriented 6G, \cite{BottleneckSC} introduces an information bottleneck method for graph data, and \cite{trustworthinsessSC} explores explainability and control in GAI-based semantic communication.
 For instance, Generative Adversarial Networks (GANs) have been employed to counter signal distortion without relying on the channel state information (CSI), enhancing system resilience and efficiency \cite{GANSC}.
 Similarly, diffusion model (DM) has proven effective in refining and reconstructing transmitted data by suppressing the channel noise \cite{CCDM,DiffusionSC}.
 GAI also optimizes the semantic coding of images, enabling high-quality reconstruction at low bit rates while preserving semantic integrity and enhancing resilience against channel instability \cite{GAISurvey}.
 Furthermore, its multimodal data fusion capabilities exploit inter-modal correlations to reduce redundancy and improve transmission efficiency \cite{MMSC}.
 Beyond efficient data management, GAI empowers SemCom to execute complex tasks, crucial for applications like autonomous driving and smart cities, where timely and accurate decoding and reconstruction of vast data volumes are imperative for reliable decision-making \cite{GAIATA}.